-CASS 160 Physical Care 🔲
+CASS 160 Physical Care

-Maintaining your own and the physical health and safety of people with disabilities is the focus of this course.
+Developing and maintaining good health and wellness practices for ourselves and the people we support is the focus of this course.
 Emphasis is given to providing personal care in the most dignified and least intrusive ways possible.
-Topics covered in the course include good mental and physical health, personal hygiene, eating and nutrition, body mechanics, lifting and transferring, and medication safety along with stress management.
+Topics covered in the course include good mental and physical health, personal hygiene, eating and nutrition, body mechanics, lifting and transferring, and medication safety, as well as the impact of drugs and alcohol, stress management and the challenges of aging.
+3 CR (0,3)